AmanDwivedi2324/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Created a tic tac toe gaming using HTML, CSS and JavaScript.
+Created a tic tac toe game using HTML, CSS and JavaScript.